 How long does a chemical peel last?

-Generally speaking, the deeper the peel the longer lasting the results.
-The results of a chemical peel last for as long as the effects of the environment, aging and your lifestyle don’t take their toll.
+Generally speaking, the deeper the peel, the longer lasting the results.
+The results of a chemical peel last for as long as the effects of the environment, aging and your lifestyle are mitigated.
 Healthy lifestyle habits will help to preserve your results.
 And remember — always protect your skin from the sun!